vas3k/vas3k.club/README.md

 - **improvement** — accepted improvements for an existing module.
 Like adding a sort parameter to the feed.
 If improvement requires UI, be sure to provide a sketch before you start.
 - **new feature** —  completely new features.
 Usually they're too hard for newbies, leave them for experienced contributors.

-### 👍 Our top contributors
+## 👍 Our top contributors

-Special respect to our [contributors](https://github.com/vas3k/vas3k.club/graphs/contributors).
+I would like to press F to give some respects to our [best contributors](https://github.com/vas3k/vas3k.club/graphs/contributors), who spent their own time to make the club better.

 - [@vas3k](https://github.com/vas3k)
 - [@nikolay-govorov](https://github.com/nikolay-govorov)